dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Does $D$ have to be a PID?

 ### Question 7.4
-Classify finitely-generated modules over Z, over PID, and over Dedekind rings.
+Classify finitely-generated modules over $\ZZ$, over PIDs, and over Dedekind rings.

 ### Question 7.5
 Prove a finitely-generated torsion-free abelian group is free abelian.